 This was a really good book and an interesting take on the zombie genre.
 This book is a zombie infection story but set on a boat and the day keeps resetting itself.
 It’s really good highly recommend

-I haven’t read a lot of zombie novels, but the idea of this one seemed rather refreshing.
-This is the story you get if you mix Groundhog Day, Under Siege and the remake of Dawn of the Dead.
 The writing style was quite comfortable to read and it kept a good pace.
 I desperately wanted to rate this a four, but I figured out how the virus was introduced to the passengers and the only way the main character could stop it fairly early on, which knocked it down to a three star rating.
-However, the ending was good and to my liking, so I have to rate it more than sixty percent…if only I could!
-Will read this writer again in the future.

-A cracking read packed full of adrenaline soaked thrills and chills!
-This is the first novel length book of the author's I have read, my previous reads being his superbly crafted short stories.
 Where do I start?
 The novel is such a complex mix of genres and yet the author waved his magic and made it work, and it worked remarkably well.
 If I had to describe the story I'd say it felt like a mix of Plague Ship by Clive Cussler meets Day Of The Day, rolled in a psychotic stew of Groundhog Day with a little sprinkle of fantasy on top - you know, just for taste!
 The author did a mind boggling feat in inserting the reader straight into the tension packed action seen from our protagonist's view.
 Yes, he is an exceptionally flawed character, but one with a strong set of ideals and, quite frankly, nowhere near as repulsive as his two fellow passengers, (spoiler removed).
-What is the purpose of the day repeating and can he change it?
-Will he draw upon his strengths as a police officer, or will he succumb to his base emotion of rage and a need to be done with the world?
-You shall have to read the book to find out, but be prepared to strap on your seatbelt for what will be a ride of psychological thrills with a view of a dystopian future, and a few action splat-filled gory bits for our zombie aficionados.
-Highly recommended and I will now be ploughing through the gargantuan bookshelf that is my Kindle on the search for more of the author's hidden treasures.

 The author gave me a free copy of this one awhile back and I have been meaning to read it for a little while now.
 When I started I had no idea what it was about, and when I first realized there was zombies in it I was a bit disappointed.
 That is until the main character gets ripped apart and wakes up again the next morning to find he is repeating the day over, and over, and over.....
 It kind of reminded me of the movie groundhog day except a horror version that takes place on an isolated cruise ship and it had a lot more going for it also.
 It is definitely a horror novel but it's also got a lot of mystery with the main character who happens to be a police officer, solving the mystery of what is going on a little bit more each day.
 I have no complaints about this novel, I loved every bit of it and gave it five stars, the bonus short stories are crap though and so badly edited (or unedited) they are hard to even figure out what is going on in parts.
 I don't know if this is a special edition or not but don't buy it for the bonus stories.
 Do buy it for the novel itself though, it was great.